João Oliveira (Swiss footballer): Career

 On 18 July 2015, Oliveira made his professional debut with FC Luzern in a 2015–16 Swiss Super League match against FC Sion.

 On 15 August 2017, he was loaned to Ekstraklasa side Lechia Gdańsk.

+At the end of the 2025–26 Ekstraklasa season, where Arka Gdynia were relegated after just one season in the top flight, the club announced that Oliveira's contract would not be extended past June 2026.
+Overall, he made 49 appearances and scored five goals for Arka.